OLLI101170 - Short Tales and Book Bites [Online via Zoom]

 Location: Online via Zoom

-This is a 10-week discussion class where a facilitator will guide the class in a compelling discussion and debate on the selected short story.
+This is a 10-week discussion class where a facilitator will guide the class in a compelling analysis and debate on the selected short story.
 All class members will have a chance to provide comments as they choose.
-We will continue to use the Anthology: The Best American Short Stories of the Century, John Updike and Katrina Kenison eds. (expanded edition), Houghton Mifflin, 2000, as well as online stories.
-We will continue to use The 1619 Project, ed.
-Nikole Hannah-Jones, et al, One World, 2021, as our non-fiction selection, reading additional essays from the book.
-This is primarily a participative course where each session is led by a facilitator who leads the class in discussion.
+We will use stories available on-line from different time periods as well as stories available from previous anthologies used in class.
+We may also have a session or two on a selected non-fiction book.
+This is primarily a participative course where each session is led by a facilitator who leads the class in discussion of the selected work.

 Notes